tailoredmedia/AndroidTemplate/README.md

 * Dagger 2 for dependency injection
 * Retrofit/OkHttp/Gson for networking
 * Realm for local data storage
-* MVVM as architectural pattern
+* MVI as architectural pattern

 ## App structure